How to Use a TTS API: From First Request to Production

 -H "Authorization: Bearer tts_YOUR_KEY"

-The response includes voice metadata — provider, language, gender, tier, and capability flags like supports_ssml and supports_multispeaker.
-You can also filter by provider and model_type (premium or ultra).
+The response includes voice metadata — provider, language, gender (clean enum: male, female, neutral, unknown), characteristics (styles, pitch, age, and more), tier, and capability flags like supports_ssml and supports_multispeaker.
+You can filter by provider, model_type (premium or ultra), and gender.

 Or browse the voice gallery visually — no account required.